 This tiny restaurant stowed in a basement on Harvard Ave. continuously exceeds expectations.
 When in need of affordable, fresh sushi in Allston, pop in for impressive rolls like the Fire Bruins Maki, a shrimp tempura roll tucked in an aluminum foil boat and served flaming hot—literally.
-Even with folding chair-style seating and eclectic decorations, this humble sushi restaurant has earned its spot as an Allston staple.
+Even with folding chair-style seating and eclectic decorations, this humble sushi restaurant has earned its stripes as a neighborbood staple.

-When newbie restaurateurs Tim and Nancy Cushman opened their first eatery in the Leather District in 2007, they could never have imagined it would be named the best new restaurant in the U.S. As their company continues to grow with New York City restaurants, Hojoko, a forthcoming concept in Chestnut Hill, and an O Ya Mexico City in the works, their original sushi bar is still the crown jewel.
-With an extensive sake menu and a hefty price tag (the grand omakase will run you $285), chef Tim Cushman’s sushi menu is packed with opulent bites like house-smoked wagyu nigiri, scallop sashimi with burgundy truffle, and the renowned “legs & eggs” nigiri with Maine lobster legs, white sturgeon caviar, and tomalley aioli.
+When newbie restaurateurs Tim and Nancy Cushman opened their first eatery in the Leather District in 2007, they could never have imagined it would be named the best new restaurant in the U.S. And yet, as their company continues to grow with Fenway’s Hojoko and Bianca in Chestnut Hill, as well as New York City restaurants and O Ya Mexico City, their original sushi bar is still the crown jewel.
+With an extensive sake menu and a hefty price tag (the grand omakase will run you $250), chef Tim Cushman’s sushi menu is packed with opulent bites that might include house-smoked wagyu nigiri, scallop sashimi with burgundy truffle, and the renowned “legs & eggs” nigiri with Maine lobster legs, white sturgeon caviar, and tomalley aioli.

 9 East St., South Boston, 617-654-9900, o-ya.restaurant.

-This voguish izakaya at Millenium Tower is run by internationally known chefs Ken Tominaga and Michael Mina, and boasts some of the freshest seafood in Boston.
-Executive chef Ben Steigers spearheads the Boston outpost’s omakase, which is a popular date-night draw.
+This voguish izakaya at Millenium Tower is run by internationally known chefs Ken Tominaga and Michael Mina.
+It boasts some of the freshest seafood in Boston—and is a popular date-night draw.
 As are the impressive Japanese whiskey and sake lists, featuring the blue-bottled Tsujizenbei Tobingakoi, which isn’t available at any other restaurant in the country.
 If you’re in the mood to try something new, Pabu’s luxury sushi platter features rare cuts like ishidai (spotted knifejaw), kinmedai (golden-eyed snapper) or kamasu (Japanese barracuda).

 3 Franklin St., Boston, 857-327-7228, michaelmina.net.